The Mother, the Dove, Mercy, and the Holy Spirit

 Is it by chance or intentionally that Book of Mormon doesn’t mention the Father in the account of Jesus’ baptism?
 It seems that at least in the context of Nephi’s vision that the Father’s presence was deliberately left out so that only Jesus and the dove are the focus.
 What is going on here?

 If you remember the elements mentioned after the first “condescension” verse, I believe they are present after the second one as well.
 The condescension of God is shown in two parallel forms using two similar events from Jesus’ life, his birth and his rebirth.
 With his birth, his body was physically provided by Mary, his earthly mother.
-His rebirth involves the baptism of fire which is associated with a dove, who I propose is a symbol of his Heavenly Mother.
+His rebirth involves the baptism of fire which is associated with a dove, which I propose is a symbol of his Heavenly Mother; at least in the context of this vision.

 Have you ever wondered “why a dove?”
 What could a dove have meant to the ancient people who witnessed or heard about this event?
 Could it be that the dove had a significance that is lost on us today?
 Anytime I ask myself a question like that the answer is almost always, “yes.”